projectcalico/calico/master/security/adopt-zero-trust.md

 At a high level, you will undertake the following steps to establish a Zero Trust Network:

 1. Install Calico.
-1. Install Istio & enable Calico integration.
+1. Install Istio and enable Calico integration.
 1. Establish workload identity by using Service Accounts.
 1. Write initial whitelist policies for each service.